On Strategyproof Conference Peer Review

 We now consider our notion of \PUl and weakly \SPlv in this section under this total-ranking setting, where $\setpaperselem{1}=\cdots =\setpaperselem{\numreviewers}=\setpapers$.
 In this case, the review graph $\revgraph$ is always a complete bipartite graph, and it only remains to design the aggregation function $\aggfunctionnotation$.
 Although total rankings might not be practical for large-scale conferences, it is still helpful for smaller-sized conferences and workshops.

 Under this total ranking setting, we prove a negative result showing that pairwise unanimity and strategyproofness cannot be satisfied together, and furthermore, even the notion of weak strategyproofness (together with \PU) is impossible to achieve. \begin{theorem} Suppose $\numpapers\geq 2$.
-If $\setpaperselem{1}=\cdots =\setpaperselem{\numreviewers}=\setpapers$, then $\optim^{\PUtext}(\obj,\conflictgraph)=0$ for any weakly strategyproof $(\pairopt)$. \end{theorem} To prove Theorem \ref{thm:neg_pu_total}, we use Cantor's diagonalization argument to generate a contradiction by assuming there exists $\aggfunctionnotation$ that is both \PUs and \WSPs.
-(Note that the conditions required for Theorem~\ref{thm:neg_pu} are not met in the total ranking case.)
+If $\setpaperselem{1}=\cdots =\setpaperselem{\numreviewers}=\setpapers$, then there is no aggregation function $\aggfunctionnotation$ that is both no aggregation function $\aggfunctionnotation$ that is both and pairwise unanimous. \end{theorem} Note that the conditions required for Theorem~\ref{thm:neg_pu} are not met in the total ranking case.
+To prove Theorem \ref{thm:neg_pu_total}(details in Section~\ref{sec:prooflemdiagonal}), we use Cantor's diagonalization argument to generate a contradiction by assuming there exists $\aggfunctionnotation$ that is both \PUs and \WSPs.

 It is interesting to note that pairwise unanimity can be easily satisfied in this setting of total rankings, by using a simple aggregation scheme such as the Borda count.
 However, Theorem~\ref{thm:neg_pu_total} shows that surprisingly, even under the extremely mild notion of strategyproofness given by \WSP, it is impossible to achieve pairwise unanimity and strategyproofness simultaneously.